magento/devdocs/guides/v2.0/mtf/features/test_suite.md

 </variation>
 {% endhighlight %}

-You can create a rule to use only the `CreateSimpleProductEntityTestVariation3` variation:
+By using the `<allow>` element, you can create a rule to use only the `CreateSimpleProductEntityTestVariation3` variation:

 {% highlight xml %}
 <rule scope="variation">